 How do you move millions of items which are cumulatively worth tens of millions of dollars?
 The joking answer is “very carefully,” but it's not too far from the truth.
 My team experienced it this summer as we relocated our entire collection to a new state-of-the-art storage facility.

 Kurtz was born into his love of history – his father, Wilbur Kurtz, Sr. was an artist with a passion for history who recreated many famous historical scenes.
 He even served as the technical advisor for the filming of Gone with the Wind.
 When I began working at the Atlanta History Center in 1987, I worked with Franklin.
-My first task was to create the finding aid for Kurtz, Sr.’s collection.
+My first task was to create the finding aid (a document that helps researchers understand what is in a museum or archive) for Kurtz, Sr.’s collection.

 While Garrett was more focused on writing about the history of the company, Kurtz Jr. began to amass the memorabilia which forms the core of our collection now.
 The Archives had been limited in scope to North America until it was transferred to the global Corporate offices in 1971.